Kaholo/kaholo-trigger-generic/README.md

 **{KAHOLO_URL}/webhook/generic/{WEBHOOK_NAME}**

 ### Parameters:
+* HTTP Method - Here you may choose "any" to trigger on any HTTP activity to the endpoint, or you may select a specific method and then only that method will trigger the pipeline execution.
 * Webhook name (string) - Webhook's name used to differentiate it from other generic webhooks.
 Make this long and complex if necessary to avoid brute force or dictionary attacks.

 ## Triggering Examples
-Using curl from command line via ngrok URL:
+Using curl from command line via ngrok URL with HTTP method POST:

     curl -d "trigger=curl" -H "Content-Type: application/x-www-form-urlencoded" -X POST https://16bd-2406-3003-2073-164d-25e5-71a9-2199-a24c.ap.ngrok.io/webhook/generic/mytrigger